Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 The following design principles, detailed below, have been followed:

 * CSP configuration is well suited in appsettings.json because you need to store long strings
-* Configuration via `Action` should also possible in *Program.cs*
+* Configuration via `Action` should also be possible in *Program.cs*
 * Support multiple policies to use in different parts of the website
 * Enable and Disable attributes in pages or actions or controllers
 * Enable and Disable Filters for folders in razor pages
 * Developper provides a default, global policy, and can override
-* Possibility to apply the default policy everywhere, and override in parts of the website, or to have no policy applied globally and set them on specific parts
+* Possibility to apply the default policy everywhere, and override for parts of the website, or have no policy applied globally and set them on specific parts only
 * Support CSP and a CSP-Report-Only headers simultaneously, each with a different set of policy directives
 * Optimize nonce generation for `script`, `style`, and `link` tags
 * Use the latest recommendations for [random number generations](https://github.com/dotnet/runtime/issues/40579)